lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 [true, true, false, false, false, false, false, false, true]
 ```

 However, this representation has a problem: each boolean takes one full byte.
-For a million validators, which is the order of magnitude of the validator set in mainnet, that would take around 1MB, just for to track attestations on a single slot.
-We may benefit from the fact that a boolean and a bit both have two states and represent this as a binary instead:
+For a million validators, which is in the order of magnitude of the validator set of mainnet, that mean a total attestation size of 64KB per block, which is half their size.
+We can instead use the fact that a boolean and a bit both have two states and represent this as a binary instead:

 ```
 11000000 10000000